SFF: ATX Mending Lab

 Repair Lounge

-A drop-in hub for quick DIY mends and pro “touch-ups,” staffed by local sewists from Refugee Collective.
+A drop-in hub for quick DIY mends and pro “touch-ups,” staffed by local sewists from Refugee Collective and past desigenrs, Marta Elena Cortez-Neavel (FutureKind Studio / Abilitee Inc., CEO, Founder) and Janette Lucio (Designer, Honey Fatale).
 Visitors learned simple stitches, practiced on lean mending kits, or entrusted trickier repairs to professionals while catching our rotating Stitch Spotlight demos.

 DIY Upcycle Station